 One of their most popular products to date is the FURminator deShedding tool – which comes in a range of sizes, and models for long hair and short hair dogs.

-They can save you a TONNE of vacuuming and picking up of fur around the house, particularly when your GSD is blowing it’s coat.
+They can save you a lot of time vacuuming and picking up of fur around the house, particularly when your GSD is blowing it’s coat.
 They can also make the finish of a dog’s coat look nice.

 But, which size FURminator tool should you get for your German Shepherd, and what’s the difference when comparing the long hair vs short hair tools?

 We answer these questions in this guide, along with a few other common questions you might have when using a FURminator on your GSD, or any dog for that matter.

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

 Using A FURminator For Your German Shepherd: Long or Short?
 And What Size?

 FURminator long hair vs short hair – which to use for German Shepherd?

 The long hair FURminator deShedding tool is designed for dogs with coats longer than 2 inches.